 Occasionally, instead of conducting a VSS, a company might decide to enter into a one-to-one negotiation with each employee to agree to a mutual separation agreement.
 This is also an acceptable manner to end a contract of employment.
 However, the company must be cautious so as not to be accused of coercing or forcing an employee to sign a mutual separation agreement.

 Transfer of business

-Another important piece of legislation is the Occupational Safety and Health Act 1994 (OSHA) and a number of proposed significant amendments under the Occupational Safety and Health (Amendment) Bill 2020.
-Once the latter is passed, application of the OSHA will be widened to ensure that the safety, health and welfare of all employees from all the industries are given protection.
-Employers as well as principals will also need to take up additional responsibilities, such as those that may be required to deal with emergencies and a new duty to conduct risk assessments at the workplace.
+Another important piece of legislation is the Occupational Safety and Health Act 1994 (OSHA) and a number of proposed significant amendments under the Occupational Safety and Health (Amendment) Bill 2020 (the OSHA Bill).
+The Bill was tabled for a second reading on 27 October 2021 at the House of Representatives.
+Once the OSHA Bill is passed, application of the OSHA will be widened to ensure that the safety, health and welfare of all employees in all industries are given protection.
+Both employers and principals will also need to take up additional responsibilities, such as those that may be required to deal with emergencies, and a new duty to conduct risk assessments at the workplace.
 The proposed amendment to the OSHA makes it compulsory for employers to carry out hazard identification, risk assessment and risk control measures.
 To provide more protection for employees, the amendment also allows an employee (subject to certain conditions) to remove himself or herself from any danger or work if there is reasonable justification to believe that there is an imminent danger.

 1 Jack Yow is a partner at Rahmat Lim & Partners.

 2 Pihak Berkuasa Tatatertib Majlis Perbandaran Seberang Perai & Anor v.
 Mohd Sobri Che Hassan 4 MLJ 620.

 3 Employment Act 1955 [EA], Section 69.

 4 Industrial Relations Act 1967, Section 20(1).